stakwork/sphinx-key/DEMONOTES.md

 - In window C, run `alice-cli newaddr`.
 - In the same window, run `touchwallet && genbtc {address of previous step} && blkdump`
 - In window D, launch `bobd`.
 This launches bob, our MQTT remote signer node.
+- On the ESP32, the LED should blink white when the signer is ready to sign for the node.
 - Once its pubkey is logged, copy it.
 - Back in window C, run `alice-cli connect {bob pubkey} localhost:20000`.
 - Then `alice-cli fundchannel {bob pubkey} 100000`.
 This opens a 100'000 sat channel from alice to bob.